aboutcoders/job-worker-bundle/README.md

 ### Prerequisites
 1. A Symfony application with AbcJobServerBundle installed
-2. Enqueue transport is configured
+2. Enqueue transport is configured matching the configuration of AbcJobServerBundle

 ### Create a job processor